Anar Mammadli: Arrest

 After vocal criticism of the presidential elections held on 9 October 2013, the EMDS found itself under increasing pressure.
 In its report on the elections, the EMDS had highlighted a series of irregularities, saying that conditions for a free and democratic vote had not been met.

 Shortly after EMDS published its report, the General Prosecutor's Office of the Republic of Azerbaijan opened a criminal case against Mammadli and he was arrested on 16 December 2013.
 On 26 May 2014, Mammadli was sentenced to 5 years and 6 months by the decision of Baku Grave Crimes Court.
 Mammadli was charged with illegal entrepreneurship, tax evasion, abuse of official authority to influence on the results of election, charges rejected by Mammadli and his lawyers.
 The trial and sentence was criticized by many international organizations and human rights groups.
 Amnesty International considers Anar Mammadli a prisoner of conscience, and a number of countries have called for his release.

 In September 2014, Mammadli was awarded the Václav Havel Human Rights Prize by the Parliamentary Assembly of the Council of Europe (PACE).
 With this award, the Council of Europe wants to honour "outstanding civil society action in defence of human rights".

 On 17 March 2016, after almost 2.5 years in prison, Anar Mammadli was pardoned by the president of Azerbaijan, along with a number of high profile political prisoners.

+Second arrest and imprisonment

+On 7 September 2026, Mammadli was sentenced to 13 years in prison on charges including currency smuggling, illegal entrepreneurship, tax evasion, money laundering, and document forgery.
+He had been in pre-trial detention for the previous two years.
+The human rights group Human Rights Watch described Mammadli's trial as "unfair" and representing a "crackdown on independent voices".